 2019 July – Bitcoin SV expanded block size to 2 Giga Byte.

 Enabling theoretically 10 000-15 000 transactions per second on-chain.

-2020 February 4 – Reverts back to Satoshi Nakamoto Original Bitcoin Protocol.
+2020 February 4 – Bitcoin SV restores Satoshi Nakamoto Original Bitcoin Protocol.

-Removal of block size limit, removal of unnecessary, faulty and limiting OP-codes, restoration of removed OP-codes.
+Removal of the temporary block size limit of 1 MB, removal of unnecessary added, faulty and limiting OP-codes, restoration of removed OP-codes.
 Block size is now determined by the market demand.
 Transaction fees are getting lower by economy of scale.

 2021 January – The 25 chained ancestor limit is history!
 The default ancestor limit raised from 25 to 1000.
 More info.